Teddy6033/AI_for_THz_Code/README.md

 # AI for Terahertz Metasurface Sensing
-This is the code repository accompanying the paper " A Reasoning-Enhanced AI Platform for Transforming Accidental BICs into Versatile Metasensors".
+This is the code repository accompanying the paper "AI-Inferred Accidental BIC Metasurfaces for Versatile Terahertz Sensing".

 We summarize the proposed framework flowchart of AI-driven hierarchical physics inference in the diagram below.
 It enables profound insight into accidental bound states in the continuum (BICs) in metasurfaces, facilitating the design of advanced terahertz (THz) sensing functionalities by accidental q-BICs.
 The framework mainly includes three parts: (1) How Do Accidental BICs Happen?
 (2) Molecular Identification; (3) Quantitative Detection.